 Sport doesn’t last forever, it has a lifespan.
 Is it time to start thinking about expanding your professional career opportunities outside of sport?

 “Learning is the beginning of wealth.
 Learning is the beginning of health.
 Learning is the beginning of spirituality.
 Searching and learning is where the miracle process all begins.” ~ Jim Rohn

 4. Supports You to Manage Stress and Increase Your Resilience and Wellbeing

-Being an athlete can be stressful.
-There is a lot to manage and then you are expected to perform at your best on top of that.
-It can also be tough to deal with other people’s expectations and losses.
+Being a professional athlete can be stressful.
+There is a lot to manage, especially if you have a team of people around you and they rely on your results.
+It can also be tough to deal with other people’s expectations.
 A life coach can support you to increase your toolkit of resources (i.e. mindfulness, self-management, emotional intelligence and self-compassion) to increase your resilience and wellbeing.